 The Parents' Association is a charity, run by parents, which exists to raise money for the school and to bring the parents of the school and community together.
-The PA regularly pays for extra books for the library, the water coolers and extra resources for classrooms.
-It also raises money for additional extras like the climbing apparatus in the playground and playground equipment.
+The PA regularly pays for extra books for the library, the water coolers and extra toys for classrooms.
+It also raises money for additional extras like the climbing frame in the playground, the library refurbishment and play equipment.